Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 SPI involves working with a patient to develop coping strategies and supports the patient can use in the event they experience thoughts of harm to themselves or others.

-GSPI1 | Safety planning interventions, including assisting the patient in the identification of the following personalized elements of a safety plan: recognizing warning signs of an impending suicidal crisis; employing internal coping strategies; utilizing social contacts and social settings as a means of distraction from suicidal thoughts; utilizing family members, significant others, caregivers, and/or friends to help resolve the crisis; contacting mental health professionals or agencies; and making the environment safe; (List separately in addition to an E/M visit or psychotherapy) |
+G0560 Safety planning interventions, each 20 minutes personally performed by the billing practitioner, including assisting the patient in the identification of the following personalized elements of a safety plan: recognizing warning signs of an impending suicidal crisis; employing internal coping strategies; using social contacts and social settings as a means of distraction from suicidal thoughts; using family members, significant others, caregivers, and/or friends to help resolve the crisis; contacting mental health professionals or agencies; and making the environment safe.

-GSPI1 | Post-discharge telephonic follow-up contacts performed in conjunction with a discharge from the emergency department for behavioral health or other crisis encounter, per calendar month |
+G0544 Post-discharge telephonic follow-up contacts performed in conjunction with a discharge from the emergency department for behavioral health or other crisis encounter, per calendar month.

 Improving digital access to behavioral health services

-GMBT1 | Supply of digital mental health treatment device and initial education and onboarding, per course of treatment that augments a behavioral therapy plan |
+G0552 Supply of digital mental health treatment device and initial education and onboarding, per course of treatment that augments a behavioral therapy plan.

-GMBT2 | First 20 minutes of monthly treatment management services directly related to the patient’s therapeutic use of the digital mental health treatment (DMHT) device that augments a behavioral therapy plan, physician/other qualified health care professional time reviewing data generated from the DMHT device from patient observations and patient specific inputs in a calendar month and requiring at least one interactive communication with the patient/caregiver during the calendar month |
+G0553 First 20 minutes of monthly treatment management services directly related to the patient’s therapeutic use of the digital mental health treatment (DMHT) device that augments a behavioral therapy plan, physician/other qualified health care professional time reviewing information related to the use of the DMHT device, including patient observations and patient specific inputs in a calendar month and requiring at least one interactive communication with the patient/caregiver during the calendar month).

-GMBT3 | Each additional 20 minutes of monthly treatment management services directly related to the patient’s therapeutic use of the digital mental health treatment (DMHT) device that augments a behavioral therapy plan, physician/other qualified health care professional time reviewing data generated from the DMHT device from patient observations and patient specific inputs in a calendar month and requiring at least one interactive communication with the patient/caregiver during the calendar month |
+G0554 Each additional 20 minutes of monthly treatment management services directly related to the patient’s therapeutic use of the digital mental health treatment (DMHT) device that augments a behavioral therapy plan, physician/other qualified health care professional time reviewing information related to the use of the DMHT device, including patient observations and patient specific inputs in a calendar month and requiring at least one interactive communication with the patient/caregiver during the calendar month.
+(List separately in addition to HCPCS code G0553).

 Medicare payment for dental services